instana/instana-grafana-datasource/CONTRIBUTING.md

 * Metric: `Call latency (latency)`

 This should render a chart with one dataset (`GET /api (GET /api) - latency.mean`).

-##### Aggregation selection for Visualizations
-Switching the Visualization for the custom metric above to `Singlestat` and `Gauge` or `Table` will additional add an aggregation selection to Metric dropdown.
-Switch back to "Graph" visualization to continue.

 #### Analyze application calls
 * Category: `Analyze application calls`